Skip to main content

 Computer Science BSc(Hons)

-Study a range of topics from software engineering to artificial intelligence or distributed computing, to help build your knowledge and develop your skills.
+Study a range of topics from software engineering to artificial intelligence or distributed computing, to help you build your knowledge of computer science principles and develop your computing skills.

 Find out more How to apply